dextr-cloud/dextr-docs/docs/_pages/faq.md

 ### Architecture

-- ***What is the architecture of Dextr Cloud?***
+- ***What is the architecture of ConnectPath***

-Dextr is a serverless implementation in the AWS Cloud.
-It makes use of many AWS services including DynamoDB, lambda, async, Cognito, sns, s3 and many other services.
+ConnectPath is a serverless implementation in the same AWS Commercial Regions that Amazon Connect is available in.
+It makes use of many AWS services including Route 53, CloudFront, S3, API Gateway, AppSync, Lambda, DynamoDB, Cognito, SNS, SQS and SES.
 It is a fully elastic architecture and can scale on demand.

-- ***What happens if Dextr is down?***
+- ***What happens if ConnectPath is down?***

-Because of our architecture we take full advantage of the AWS elasticity, resiliency and redundancy.
-In the highly unlikely event that Dextr would fail, you would use your Amazon Connect CCP as a backup.
+Because of our architecture we are able to take full advantage of the elasticity, resiliency and redundancy afforded by AWS.
+In the highly unlikely event of a ConnectPath falure, you will still have access to the native Amazon Connect interfaces.

-- ***What Browsers are supported by Dextr?***
+- ***What Browsers are supported by ConnectPath?***

-Amazon Connect uses a technology similar to sip based voice over IP generally referred to as WebRTC.
-WebRTC is still not an industry standard and though Chrome, Firefox and Opus have agreed to the same configuration Apple and Microsoft are going a different route.
-For this reason we recommend CHROME though Firefox will work.
+Amazon Connect uses technologies similar to SIP based Voice Over IP (VoIP) referred to as WebRTC.

-- ***Does Dextr publish an API?***
+- ***Does ConnectPath publish an API?***

-Currently we do not, but stay tuned for late breaking news.
-If you are a developer or have an idea for a Dextr integration we are very interested in talking to you, so do not hesitate to contact us!
+Yes, we currently provide APIS for User and Directory Management.

-- ***Who can use Dextr?***
+- ***Who can use ConnectPath?***

-Dextr is designed to be used as an agent desktop for Amazon Connect call centers only.
-Anyone who has system admin permissions can onboard Dextr in less than 15 minutes by following the onboarding process elsewhere on this blog.
+ConnectPath is designed to be used as an agent desktop for Amazon Connect call centers only.
+Anyone who has system admin permissions can onboard ConnectPath in less than 15 minutes by following the onboarding process elsewhere on this blog.

-- ***Does Dextr build anything in our AWS  portal?***
+- ***Does ConnectPath build anything in our AWS  portal?***

-During the onboarding process, Dextr uses a CloudFormation template to create an IAM user that has permissions necessary to the configuration of your Amazon Connect instance.
-Dextr also generates several lambda functions and a Kinesis stream in your portal.
+During the onboarding process, ConnectPath uses a CloudFormation template to create an IAM role that has the permissions necessary to integrate with your Amazon Connect instance.
+ConnectPath also generates several Lambda functions, a Dynamo DB table, Kinesis stream and S3 Bucket in your AWS Account.

-- ***Does Dextr use Encryption?***
+- ***Does ConnectPath use Encryption?***

-Dextr encrypts all data at rest and in transit.
+ConnectPath encrypts all data at rest and in transit.

-- ***Is Dextr available globally?***
+- ***Is ConnectPath available globally?***

-Dextr is globalized and available in any Regional in which AWS has release Amazon Connect.
-Though media is streamed from the Region your Connect instance is built it, Dextr uses AWS CDN to reduce latency for the dashboard in general.
+ConnectPath is globalized and available in any Regional in which AWS has released Amazon Connect.
+Though media is streamed from the Region your Connect instance is built it, ConnectPath uses AWS CloudFront (CDN) to distribute static content and reduce latency globally.

-- ***Does every agent need Dextr?***
+- ***Does every agent need ConnectPath?***

-Dextr works with the users that may be using the CCP.
-For example if you are using a CRM with an embedded CCP, Dextr will still report your activities and status.
-We think the feature set of Dextr is such that you may want to run both, but users with Dextr will see other agents who only use the CCP.
-Some features, like agent to agent chat will not work between Dextr and CCP, however.
+ConnectPath works with the users that may be using the CCP.
+For example if you are using a CRM with an embedded CCP, ConnectPath will still report your activities and status.
+We think the feature set of ConnectPath is such that you may want to run both, but users with ConnectPath will see other agents who only use the CCP.
+Some features, like agent to agent chat will not work between ConnectPath and CCP, however.

-- ***Where does Dextr metrics come from?
+- ***Where do ConnectPath metrics come from?
 How can I be sure that the data displayed is accurate?***

-Dextr metrics comes from Amazon Connect Historical and Real Time Metrics.
+ConnectPath metrics comes from Amazon Connect Historical and Real Time Metrics.
 Historical metrics include data about past, completed activities and perfomance of the contact center.
-They can be CTR-driven or Agent activity-driven.
+They can be CTR-driven or Agent Activity-driven.

 Real Time Metrics on the other hand consists of various agent metrics that can be used to generate reports: their status, personal information, activities and handling of contacts.
 For more information you can check Amazon Connect [documentation](https://docs.aws.amazon.com/connect/latest/adminguide/real-time-metrics-definitions.html).

 - ***How long do I have to wait for the data to update in the Instance?***

-Dextr sends a request every minute.
+ConnectPath sends a request every minute.
 This allows the Instance to keep track and update some metrics (Queues & Routing Profiles metrics) approximately every 60 seconds.

 ### Support Maintenance and Software Release Protocol

-- ***How do you release new versions of Dextr?***
+- ***How do you release new versions of ConnectPath?***

-Dextr is in a continual cycle of product improvement and enhancements.
+ConnectPath is in a continual cycle of product improvement and enhancements.
 Hot Fixes are pushed out as required to mitigate any issues that effect performance or operation.
-New feature packages however, are announced and made available to all for evaluation before the release date.
-The staging environment ([https://stage.dextr.cloud](https://stage.dextr.cloud)) is available for review and testing of all new feature packages before they are pushed to production on the announced release date.
-This gives all Dextr subscribers an opportunity to test the new version in their environment and report back any issues that might surface.
+Standard releases are every 5 weeks.

 - ***Do All Subscribers get the same features?***

-Currently, Dextr is made available to all subscribers.
+Currently, ConnectPath is made available to all subscribers.
 Subscribers do not currently have the ability to block new features.
 Most features, however, are permission based and to the extent that you create and manage your own security profiles so you may be able to use permissions to control features.

 ### Amazon Connect Call Center

-- ***Do we need to do any special configuration in Amazon Connect to use Dextr?***
+- ***Do we need to do any special configuration in Amazon Connect to use ConnectPath?***

-Dextr has a couple of features that require you to add a couple of “Invoke lambda” steps in your call flow to check for holiday schedules and ad hoc closings along with configuring Kinesis streams and setting the recording bucket that Dextr expects you to use.
+ConnectPath has a couple of features that require you to a “Invoke lambda” and/or "Set Attribute" block in your contact flow to check for holiday schedules and ad hoc closings along with configuring Kinesis streams that ConnectPath expects you to use.

 - ***Does Amazon Connect have redundancy?***

-Currently it does not but you can configure redundancy of sorts by building two call centers in separate regions, but manual intervention would be required in a fail over.
-We anticipate that Amazon will make instance replication and imaging possible in the near future.
+Amazon Connect has built-in redundancy in a single region and optionally supports multiple region redundancy.

-### Dextr Features
+### ConnectPath Features

-- ***Can you provide SMS numbers for other than US?***

-Carriers throughout the world have different requirements and generally demand to know who owns the number being used to send SMS messages.
-For this reason, though we can obtain numbers for other countries the process is not included in Dextr phone number purchases.
-Contact customerserverice@dextr.cloud for additional information.

-- ***What email Server does Dextr use?***
+- ***What email Server does ConnectPath use?***

- Dextr is not an email server.
-Dextr acts as an email client and will make use of whatever server you configure.
-We have seen some issues using Gmail because of google log in requirements, but they are manageable.
-Generally we work with all popular IMAP or POP3 servers.
-We recommend AWS Work mail as an excellent solution.
+ ConnectPath will work with most SMTP servers for sending E-Mail.
+For receiving E-Mail, Amazon SES is utilized as an SMTP gateway, but other E-Mail servers can be configured to forward to it.

-- ***How often does Dextr Check for Email Messages?***
+- ***How often does ConnectPath Check for Email Messages?***

-Dextr will check the server for the account configured every 60 seconds and route the email per the configuration.
+ConnectPath will check the server for the account configured every 60 seconds and route the email per the configuration.

 - ***How does an Agent respond to an Email Message?***

-Dextr provides an option to configure flows of Emails.
-When configured, any emails sent to the Instance would be shown as an Incoming call.
-If accepted by the Agent, he will only be able see the emails.
-To respond them you're required to log into your email account and reply.
+ConnectPath provides an option to configure flows of Emails.
+When configured, any emails sent to the Instance would be shown as an Incoming contact.
+If accepted by the Agent, he or she will only be able see the emails.

-- ***Does Dextr have a wallboard?***
+- ***Does ConnectPath have a wallboard?***

 Each dashboard has its own wallboard, but you can click the wallboard mode on the dashboard and expand the real time metric display to full screen for display as a wall board.

 ### Pricing Strategy

-Dextr cost approximately .0065 a minute on a metered use basis.
-However, nobody wants a metered rate, they don’t want to worry about Agents forgetting to log out.
-We offer a prepaid rate discount for quarterly and annual prepayments as well.
-We use a model of a 480 minute agent shift, a 4.1 week month and a 50 week year.
-Dextr price runs from $65 to $42 a month per agent dashboard.
+ConnectPath cost approximately .18 USD per user logged in hour.
+We offer custom pricing and custom terms for certain circumstances.
+Contact us for details.

 - ***Do we pay for an Admin who only logs in periodically?***

-Generally you are invoiced for simultaneous log ins.
-Say you have 50 agents.
-Dextr will allow you to burst 10% for short periods of time to assist administration and temp worker increases.
+Yes, at the rate described above.

-- ***Does Dextr have a reseller program?***
+- ***Does ConnectPath have a reseller program?***

-Yes, Dextr has a revenue sharing program for both referrals and resellers.
-Contact Dextr sales for details.
+Yes, ConnectPath has a revenue sharing program for both referrals and resellers.
+Contact us for details.

 ### Deployment Strategy

-We have a staging environment in which all new releases are staged for testing and assurance ([https://stage.dextr.cloud/](https://stage.dextr.cloud)).The stage environment, enables a client to log in and play with new features before they are released across the board and we encourage all clients to do so.

-When we do publish to production it is done only after a published date (unless it is a maintenance fix) and all have had an opportunity to play with new features in the Sandbox.
+When we publish to production it is done only after a published date (unless it is a hotfix).

 - ***Are features permission based and can be turned off?***

 Yes, all features are permission based but not all features are toggleable.
-Often times a new feature isn’t toggleable until the next patch.